The operator theory contributes in different ways to a range of practical and theoretical questions in science.

 Challenge

-Classical theory about major evolutionary transitions (Maynard-Smith and Szathmary 1995) uses three criteria for identifying a major transition, which all three focus on processes:
+The classical theory of major evolutionary transitions (Maynard-Smith and Szathmary 1995) uses the following process criteria to identify a major transition

-Being selectively based on process criteria, and by lack of criteria for what is a ‘larger unit’, major transitions theory does not offer means for differentiating between a transition towards an operator and a transition towards a compound object or group.
-Accordingly, operators, compound objects and interaction systems can all be the product of a major transition.
-This implies that when ranking major evolutionary transitions, one cannot avoid that one creates rankings that include a mixture of kinds of systems, e.g. cells and societies.
+Using these criteria, the theory of major transitions provides no means of distinguishing between a transition along each of the three dimensions of OT: inward, outward and upward.
+Accordingly, parts of operators, operators and interaction systems can all be the product of a major transition.
+This means that when ranking major evolutionary transitions, one cannot avoid creating rankings that include a mixture of types of systems, e.g. cells and societies, and are therefore not logically consistent.

 Contribution by OT

-The OT demonstrates that in addition to functional criteria, structural criteria are a necessary criterion for the formation of operators and compound objects.
-To selectively identify all transitions by which operators at closure-level x form new operators at closure-level x+1 one can use dual closure.
-If dual closure steps are ranked, the resulting ranking is uniform (it contains only operators), is stringent (every step is based on the next possible dual closure), and includes all currently known kinds of operators.
+The OT uses dual closure based on both functional (process closure) and structural (spatial closure) criteria to define the formation of the different types of operators.
+Dual closure allows one to selectively identify all transitions by which operators at closure level x form new operators at closure level x+1.
+When dual closure steps are ranked, the resulting ranking is uniform (it contains only operators), stringent (each step is based on the next possible dual closure), and includes all currently known types of operators.

 3 A hierarchical definition of the organism